libavg/libavg/sphinxdoc/misc.rst

             This method gives access to the BitmapManager instance.

-    .. autoclass:: ConradRelais(AVGPlayer, port)

-        Interface to one or more conrad relais cards connected to a serial port.
-        Per card, up to eight 220V devices can be connected.

-        .. deprecated:: 1.5

-            This is unsupported.
-I don't think you can even buy the hardware anymore.

-        :param port:

-            The port the device is connected to.
-The actual device file opened is :file:`/dev/ttyS<port>`.

-        .. py:method:: get(card, index) -> value

-            Returns the state of one of the relais.

-            :param card: Zero-based index of the card to address.
-            :param index: Zero-based index of the relais on the card.

-        .. py:method:: getNumCards() -> int

-            Returns the number of cards connected to the serial port.

-        .. py:method:: set(card, index, value)

-            Sets or resets one of the relais.

-            :param card: Zero-based index of the card to address.
-            :param index: Zero-based index of the relais on the card.
-            :param value:

-                Whether to set (:py:const:`True`) or reset (:py:const:`False`) the relais.

     .. autoclass:: CubicSpline(controlpoints)

         Class that generates a smooth curve between control points using cubic